mitulsavani/EventUp/README.md

 - Navigate to the project: `cd csc667-02-sp19/Front-end`
 - Download all dependencies: `npm install`
 - Install expo-cli: `npm install -g expo-cli`

+# Build

-- Build the project: `expo start ios`
+- Through the console: `expo start iOS`
-- If you have an iOS simulator installed on XCode, it will automatically launch Otherwise you can scan the generated QR code on an iOS device.
+If you have an iOS simulator installed on XCode, it will automatically launch Otherwise you can scan the generated QR code on an iOS device.
+- From expo:
+Scan the QR code from this link on an iOS device: https://expo.io/@mitulsavani/Front-end

 # Screens